NJ37/CommentingSystem/README.md

 # CommentingSystem
 To view/add posts and upvote/downvote existing ones.

-Requirements: MongoDB (used v3.2.4), NodeJS and related npm packages Also manually installed mongoose, express.
+Requirements: MongoDB (used v3.2.4), NodeJS and related npm packages.
+Also manually installed mongoose, express.

 The directory CommentingSystem should lie in C:\...\nodejs\